-Definition 68

-1. Compliance with Laws, Regulations, and Human Rights Principles 68
+1. Compliance with Laws, Regulations, and Human Rights Principles 61

-2. Anti-Money Laundering 69
+2. Anti-Money Laundering 62

-3. Political Support 71
+3. Political Support 64

-4. Conflicts of Interest and Connected Transactions 72
+4. Conflicts of Interest and Connected Transactions 65

-5. Confidentiality, Safeguarding, and Use of Internal Information 74
+5. Confidentiality, Safeguarding, and Use of Internal Information 66

-6. Practices with Customers and Consumers 76
+6. Practices with Customers and Consumers 68

-7. Practices with Business Competitors 77
+7. Practices with Business Competitors 69

-8. Procurement and Practices with Trade Partners 78
+8. Procurement and Practices with Trade Partners 71

-9. Community, Social and Environmental Responsibilities 80
+9. Community, Social and Environmental Responsibilities 72

-10. Treatment of Employees 81
+10. Treatment of Employees 73

-11. Treatment of Creditors 84
+11. Treatment of Creditors 76

-12. Internal Control and Internal Audit 85
+12. Internal Control and Internal Audit 76

-13. Receiving and Offering Gifts, Treating, or Other Benefits 86
+13. Receiving and Offering Gifts, Treating, or Other Benefits 78

-14. Safety, Health and Environment 88
+14. Safety, Health and Environment 80

 15. Intellectual Properties and Use of Information Technology

-and Communication System 90
+and Communication System 82

-16. Responsible Communication 93
+16. Responsible Communication 84

 Appendix

-Definition and Qualification of the Independent Directors 95
+Definition and Qualification of the Independent Directors 86

-Roles and Responsibilities of the Independent Directors 98
+Roles and Responsibilities of the Independent Directors 88

-Guidelines for Conflict of Interest 99
+Guidelines for Conflict of Interest 89

-Anti-Fraud and Corruption Policy Definition and Meaning 102
+Anti-Fraud and Corruption Policy Definition and Meaning 92

-Guidelines for OR Personnel's Conflict of Interest Disclosure 105
+Guidelines for OR Personnel's Conflict of Interest Disclosure 95

-OR's Conflict of Interest Disclosure Form 108
+OR's Conflict of Interest Disclosure Form 98

+Good Practices under OR's Good Corporate Governance on the

+Use of Inside Information 102

+Dealing in OR Shares Notification Form 103

+OR's Gifts, Assets or Other Benefits Acceptance Form 105